scorttt/yatffa-ostw/README.md

 # Yet Another Tryhard FFA
-Workshop Tryhard FFA mode inspired by the balance of old Tryhard FFA lobbies hosted by Immanust in 2019/2020
+Tryhard FFA built on [OSTW](https://github.com/ItsDeltin/Overwatch-Script-To-Workshop) inspired by the balance of old Tryhard FFA lobbies hosted by Immanust in 2019/2020

 I am looking for translators for other languages!
-If interested, message me on discord scort#9899
+If interested, message me on discord: `scort#9899`

 ### Known issues
 - Strings will show as 0 or multiple 0's for spectators and anyone viewing POTGs, kill cams or replay viewer; this is a side effect of having every string custom localized.
 Since spectators and viewers of a replay will never have playervars, they will never be initialized and will show incorrectly